-The General Plan's Land Use Map, shown in Figure LU-2, graphically represents allowed land uses and intensities for physical development within the planning area.
+The General Plan's Land Use Map, shown in Figure LU-2, graphically represents allowed land uses and intensities for physical development in the Planning Area.
 The General Plan land use designations provide the basis for more specific requirements and standards in Hollister's zoning ordinance.
 Definitions for each land use category are provided on the following pages.